mahdirostami2004/weather_crawler/README.md

-# 🌤 Iran Weather Intelligence
+# 🌤 Iran Live Climate

 > A complete **data pipeline** that collects, stores, and visualises live weather data for 10 major Iranian cities — with a single command.